Kong/kongponents/docs/components/collapse.md

 - `default` - Content to be hidden or shown when clicking the trigger
 - `visible-content` - Content displayed above the collapsible content that is always visible
-- `trigger-content` - Contents of the trigger; click handling is built-in
+- `trigger-content` - Contents of the trigger link anchor; click handling is built-in
 - `trigger` - Completely control the trigger, including managing click events

 ::: tip Note
-  The `trigger-content` slot is contained within the `trigger` slot, so if slotting the `trigger` the `trigger-content` slot will be unavailable.
+  You may utilize the `trigger-content` slot (to control the anchor text) or the `trigger` slot (to control the content of the entire trigger), but not both; if utilizing the `trigger` slot the `trigger-content` slot will not render.
 :::

 <KCollapse title="Look Mah!" trigger-alignment="leading">